0xf0xy/Write-ups/README.md

 Each write-up contains:

 - 🖼️ Room banner + description
-- 🧩 Quick intro to the vuln
+- 🧩 Quick intro to the vuln + task
 - 🧭 Step-by-step walkthrough
 - 🎯 Flags captured
 - 🧠 Final thoughts or tips